HariSekhon/Knowledge-Base/ansible.md

 https://docs.ansible.com/ansible/latest/collections/google/cloud/gcp_compute_inventory.html

+Set up your [GCloud SDK CLI](gcp.md) and authentication first, then export a token for ansible to use:

 ```shell
 export GCP_ACCESS_TOKEN=$(gcloud auth print-access-token)
 ```
 (unfortunately you can't specify `--lifetime 43200` unless using a service account, so you only get 3600 secs = 1 hour)

+Better if you can get a service account and download the JSON credentials file and set that instead.

 ## Performance